otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

     • Use the ```--help``` of ```fastqc``` to run it on any single fastq file of your choice..

-    • List the content of your directory, what did fastqc create?
+    • Run `ls` in your lane1 directory: what outputs did fastqc create?

-    • Let's try to copy this file to your local computer in order to visualise it
+    • Let's try to copy the html file to your local computer in order to visualise it

-    • Open a new terminal window **without closing the current one** and stay on your local computer, do not login to mahuika.
+    • Open a new terminal window **without closing the current one** and stay on your local computer (i.e. do **not** login to mahuika).

     • Check out [how to copy files](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 To identify out your path,          use the ```pwd``` command.